Planning Your Trip

 Things to Do at Disneyland

-Disneyland is divided into nine themed "lands" with rides appropriate for different ages and heights.
 There are shows that will entertain kids and adults, opportunities to interact with Disney characters, and interactive activities and exhibits.
-For the shopper, you'll find shops selling souvenirs and collectibles from kitsch to fine crystal.
+Shoppers should have no problem finding souvenirs and collectibles from your basic keychain to high-value original artwork.

 When you get hungry, there is a great selection of themed snack bars and fine restaurants.
-You'll be entertained by live bands, dancing, parades of elaborate Disney-themed floats, nightly fireworks, and light shows.
+You'll find entertainment in live bands, dancing, parades of elaborate Disney-themed floats, nightly fireworks, and light shows.
 There are also special seasonal activities for Halloween and Christmas.

 Things to Do at California Adventure

-To see and do everything at the Disneyland Resort, including Downtown Disney, you could easily use a full four days, especially if it's high season and the lines are long and if you'd like to take a break in the afternoon to avoid getting worn out.
+To see and do absolutely everything at the Disneyland Resort, including Downtown Disney, you could easily spend a full four days, especially if it's high season.
+When the lines are long, it's nice to take a break in the afternoon to avoid getting worn out.

-To just hit the highlights, you can do Disneyland in a day and California Adventure in a day.
-If you're not planning on riding many rides, and just want to take it all in by walking around, you can do both parks in one day.
+If you just want to hit the highlights, including the best rides, you can take two days and do Disneyland in one day and California Adventure the next day.
+If you're not planning on riding many rides, but just want to take it all in by walking around, you can do both parks in one day.
 To make the most of the amount of time you have, try using RideMax and FASTPASS to cut the amount of time waiting in line.

 The Best Time to Visit

 Any time of year can be a good time to visit Disneyland depending on what type of experience you're looking for.
-Summer is high season, so you have to cope with crowds and hot weather, but you get a lot more open hours per day for your money.
-In November and December, you get the great holiday decorations, but it gets dark early, so park hours are not as long as summer, and there's a chance of rain.
+Summer is high season, so you have to cope with crowds and hot weather, but you get a lot more daylight hours per day for your money.
+In November and December, you can experience the seasonal decorations, but it gets dark early, so park hours are not as long as summer, and there's a chance of rain.

 Where to Stay

-To get the most out of a visit to Disneyland, it is best to stay near the park.
+To make the most out of a visit to Disneyland, it is best to stay near the park.
 There are three Disney hotels adjacent to California Adventure.
-These are the most convenient, but also more expensive than the hotels surrounding the park.
+These are the most convenient, but also more expensive than the non-Disney hotels surrounding the park.
+If you're on a budget, you can save a little more by staying further away from the park.

 Disneyland Resort hotels fill up early, so if you want to stay there, plan ahead.
 The park is surrounded by dozens of hotels, and there are shuttles between Disneyland and surrounding hotels for a small fee.

-There are many different ticket configurations you can purchase for Disneyland and California Adventure.
-Which type of ticket is right for you will depend on how much time you have, how much you want to spend, and how much flexibility you need.
+There are many different ticket configurations you can purchase for Disneyland and California Adventure, so which type of ticket is right for you will depend on how much time you have, how much you want to spend, and how much flexibility you need.
 You can buy special tickets that put you ahead of others in lines and multi-day tickets.

 You have to buy single day tickets directly from Disneyland.com.
 For multi-day tickets, Viator is another option with a best-rate guarantee.
 The websites also offer character dining, Disneyland tickets with transportation from LA hotels and VIP guided tours of Disneyland and Disney California Adventure.